Measuring the Consolidation of DNS and Web Hosting Providers: Findings

 \section{Findings}

 In this section, we present the results of our analysis.
-We address the following questions: (1)~Which organizations host each domain's name servers? and (2)~Which organizations host web content (including index pages and external page resources)?
-Our results show in both cases, hosting is dominated by a few large companies.
+Results from the six vantage points are similar, so we present results measured from California; results from other vantage points are in the Appendix \ref{sec:appendix}.
+We address the following questions: (1)~Which AS and AS organizations host each domain's name servers?
+(Section~\ref{sec:dns}) (2)~Which AS or AS organizations host web content (including index pages and external page resources)?
+(Section~\ref{sec:web}) Our results show in both cases, hosting is dominated by a few large companies.